blitz-js/blitz/CONTRIBUTING.md

 #### The timezone

-We are literally all over the globe, so the weekly contributors call alternates timezones every other week to accomodate different regions
+We are literally all over the globe, so the weekly contributors call alternates timezones every other week to accommodate different regions

 - Even weeks of the year: **Tuesday at 1am UTC** (Note: this is Monday evening in the USA)
 - Odd weeks of the year: **Wednesday at 9am UTC**